-There will be individual and group supervision meetings with your university supervisor/instructor on a weekly basis.
+There will be group supervision meetings (averaging 1.5 hours per week) with your university supervisor/instructor.
 Attendance is mandatory.
 Missed meetings can result in failure of the course.
 During these meetings, we will review audio recordings.
 Candidates will provide feedback to fellow group members, present cases/clients that they are seeing, and discuss readings/topics regarding their internship and professional development.
-Remaining time will be devoted to discussion of topics of interest.
+Remaining time will be devoted to discussion of topics of interest to the group.
 Attendance at all meetings is worth 130 points.
-If you miss more than two meetings, please drop the course.
-If you fail to drop the course by the last drop day, you will be assigned an NF grade (which is equivalent to an "F").
-In addition, per University policy, students are permitted two absences per year for religious observances.